To visit another section please click on one of the headings below.

 as having given their lives while on service duty.
 Just before Christmas an oak plaque was put up in the College Chapel.
 It is on the pillar on the left hand side closest to the altar and records their names and details – see HERE

 .
-Also remembered in the College Chapel is Richard Roger Atter (G57-65)
+Also remembered in the College Chapel is Keith Roger Atter (G57-65)

 who tragically died off the coast of Germany in 1968, when he fell overboard from the training sailing vessel Leopard.